 We can now announce the formal commencement of the scheme with our delivery partner, Kier.

-We are regularly communicating with Surrey and West Sussex County Council and working closely with Gatwick Airport and will be issuing joint communications shortly.
+We are regularly communicating with Surrey and West Sussex County Council and working closely with Gatwick Airport to issue joint communications when major work is taking place.
+The Smart Motorways Project can also be found on the Gatwick Airport App and web page.

-Early environmental works commenced in December and are nearing completion.
+Early environmental works are nearing completion.
 These have included vegetation and tree clearing along the verge.
 The clearance was undertaken to accommodate new retaining walls, environmental (noise) barriers, gantries and emergency areas as part of the scheme.

-Advanced works commenced in May 2018.
-These involved pre-construction surveys, establishing a site compound and installation of temporary CCTV.
+Advanced works commenced in July 2018.
+These involved pre-construction surveys, establishing a site compound, which is now in operation, and installation of temporary CCTV and narrow lanes.

 |2016 ‚Äď March 2018||Design works|